j4w8n/supakit/README.md

 ## Further Reading and Options

 ### Create your own Supabase server client
 We provide a server client, via `event.locals.supabase`.
 However, you're welcome to use your own; for example, if you want database types for your server-side client.
-Depending on your use-case, you might be able to disregard `event.locals.supabase` and the `Locals` [type](#types).
-If you're also not going to use any part of Supakit's `event.locals`, then you can use [Supakit Lite](#supakit-lite).

 ```ts
 /* hooks.server.ts */